 From the Council’s 26 member countries (see HOME page) and any other countries in Asia including The Middle East and Asia Pacific.
 Recent participants have come from Bangladesh, Cambodia, China, India, Indonesia, Malaysia, Mongolia, Nepal, Pakistan, Papua New Guinea, Sri Lanka, Tajikistan, Tonga and Vietnam, Iraq, Jordan, Lebanon, Palestine and Syria.

-(Support to Education and Training in Inclusion) provides a range of services for disabled children and their families in disadvantaged communities in Egypt, where it is based, and a variety of training courses for people working with disability services in the Middle East.
-Its Pan Arab Course for Planners and Managers of Community Rehabilitation Services is supported by The Women’s Council, as was a special Training of Trainers Course in 2008.
+Support to Education and Training in Inclusion provides a range of services for disabled children and their families in disadvantaged communities in Egypt, where it is based, and a variety of training courses for people working with disability services in the Middle East.
+Its Pan Arab Course for Planners and Managers of Community Rehabilitation Services (CBR) is supported by The Women’s Council, as was a special Training of Trainers Course in 2008.
+The CBR Course, which was held in various countries in The Middle East, was halted as a result of hostilities in the area, but in 2018 it was possible to hold a short Workshop in Jordan.
+This proved so popular that it was repeated as part of a longer two-part Course in 2019, held in Cairo.

 And in co-operation with colleagues at: